Frequently Asked Questions

 We don’t insist on dressage, show and western saddles as long as saddle and bridle are suitable in size and fit.

-Depending on the class, the use of schooling whips, small spurs and treats is permitted.
+Depending on the class, the use of humane aids is permitted.

 All bits and tack have to comply with rules of the respective discipline and we encourage riders/ handlers to compete bitless, or even bridleless.

 Horses may wear bandages or boots as well as eye and ear covers, as long as it serves the welfare of the horse.

 Q: What is the best way to Video my Test?